ocabrown/MSci_Project_Python/README.md

 ### Freedman_Opacities_Function.py
 A function to return the opacities calculated from the analytic fit from the Freedman et al 2014 paper.
 ### GPF_Freedman_Opacity.py
 A class much like “GPF_Movshovitz_Opacity.py”, but using the Freedman opacity function to describe the opacity.
-There now is included a Brent’s method to find the temperature and opacity value for a given grid point simulataneously (as the opacity and temperature are now dependent upon one another).
+There now is included a Brent’s method to find the temperature and opacity value for a given grid point simultaneously (as the opacity and temperature are now dependent upon one another).
 ### L_Finder_FreO.py
 The luminosity finder for the Freedman opacity approximation.
 ### Evolver_FreO.py